luk4z7/go-concurrency-guide/README.md

 ## Channels

 Channels are one of the synchronization primitives in Go derived from Hoare’s CSP.
-While they can be used to synchronize access of the memory, they are best used to communicate information between goroutines, default value for channel: nil.
+While they can be used to synchronize access of the memory, they are best used to communicate information between goroutines, default value for channel: `nil`.

 To declare a channel to read and send
 ```go